-Kentucky little league game turns into violent brawl between parents, kids left in tears
+Kentucky T-ball game turns into violent brawl between parents, kids left in tears

 Video footage posted online shows adults joining the altercation and the escalation of the melee

-A Kentucky Little League T-ball championship game erupted into a brawl Monday when parents began fighting after a spectator ran onto the field, leaving the young players in tears amid the chaos.
+A Kentucky T-ball championship game erupted into a brawl Monday when parents began fighting after a spectator ran onto the field, leaving the young players in tears amid the chaos.

 Witnesses told WKYT-TV a spectator ran onto the field in Stanton, 120 miles east of Louisville, prompting the umpire to end the game.
 A scheduled trophy and medal presentation ceremony were canceled.